 In the middle of the city, there is a beautiful lake where you can go for a walk and enjoy a beautiful sunset.
 Also, there is the temple of the tooth located right next to the lake.
 Where they say a tooth of Buddha is kept.

-The other morning we walked up to the famous Buddha on the hill.
+The other morning we walked up to the famous Bahiravokanda Vihara Buddha Statue on the hill.
 We recommend you to go in the morning when the temperatures aren’t too hot yet.
 The view from up there is absolutely stunning.

 Where to eat in Kandy

 The other night we went to a typical Sri Lankan buffet which was super delicious and affordable.
 There are several places where you can eat a Sri Lankan buffet.
-We went to the Sharon Inn and the view we had with the food was amazing.
+We went to the Sharon Inn and had a stunning view and amazing food.

 Traveling by train in Sri Lanka